Samibo-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line contains the command that displays the 3rd line of a file 7-file contains a command to create a file with content 8-cwd_state contains a command that write the result of a command in another file
+6-third_line contains the command that displays the 3rd line of a file 7-file contains a command to create a file with content 8-cwd_state contains a command that write the result of a command in another file 9-duplicate_last_line contains a command to duplicate the last line of a file